Károly Kerényi: Kerényi as cultural anthropologist

 Not least as a result of his own personal experience, Károly Kerényi highlighted the role of the philologist as interpreter, whereby "the better he interprets, the more he becomes himself the subject, both as receiver as well as messenger.
 His whole essence and being, his structure and his own experiences, become a factor that cannot be overlooked for interpretation.”
-In this sense, Kerényi’s understanding of science was very modern in 1944.
+In this sense, Kerényi's understanding of science was very modern in 1944.
 In a time when human sciences were trying to establish themselves as objective-scientific, he recognized that the only means by which to achieve scientific objectivity was by disclosing each scholar's own individual subjectivity.
 Kerényi also anticipated a paradigm shift of the late 20th century, by subscribing to an interdisciplinary approach that combined the subjects of human sciences including literature, art, history, philosophy and religion.
 The inclusion of fictional writing into his studies of mythology and humanism is also documented by the publications of his correspondence with Thomas Mann and Hermann Hesse.
-Kerényi published a further series of thoughts on European humanism in 1955 with the title Geistiger Weg Europas (Europe’s Intellectual Journey).
-Among the numerous personalities with whom Kerényi maintained important personal and scholarly interaction were the Hungarian poets László Németh, Antal Szerb and Pál Gulyás, the psychologist Leopold Szondi, the writer Otto Heuschele and the historian Carl Jacob Burckhardt.
+Kerényi published a further series of thoughts on European humanism in 1955 with the title Geistiger Weg Europas (Europe's Intellectual Journey).
+Among the numerous personalities with whom Kerényi maintained important personal and scholarly interaction were the Hungarian poets László Németh, Antal Szerb and Pál Gulyás, the psychologist Léopold Szondi, the writer Otto Heuschele and the historian Carl Jacob Burckhardt.
 Thanks to his essay-style, Kerényi managed to speak a language that was easily understandable, but it also meant he remained relatively isolated in academic philology.

-In Hungary, Károly Kerényi’s scientific achievements remained during his lifetime only known to a small circle of intellectuals.
+In Hungary, Károly Kerényi's scientific achievements remained during his lifetime only known to a small circle of intellectuals.
 Of all his publications, only few have been published in Hungarian.
 As a prominent member of the former Hungarian intellectual establishment and the bearer of an aristocratic name, he was banished from Hungarian cultural life since the 1940s for being too liberal, first by the right-wing pro-Nazi governments, and later by the communist regime.
 Even though Kerényi was fiercely defended by famous Hungarian writers like Laszlo Németh and Antal Szerb, it took until the 1980s before his complete moral and scholarly rehabilitation took place.
 The Hungarian writer Antal Szerb has modeled some features of Károly Kerényi into the figure Rudi Waldheim in his novel Journey by Moonlight.